A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

-\begin{rem} This scheme is very efficient as it does not require some resolution of linear system.
-Moreover, this scheme seems to be stable without assumption on $\delta_t$ in the sense that it decreases the Cahn Hillard energy.
-It is also not difficult to show that the mass of $u$ is conserved along the iteration
+\begin{rem} This scheme is very efficient as it does not require any resolution of a linear system.
+Moreover, this scheme seems to be stable without assumption on $\delta_t$ in the sense that it decreases the Cahn-Hilliard energy.
+It is also not difficult to show that the mass of $u$ is conserved along the iterations, i.e.,

 \end{rem}